abinit/abinit/doc/tutorial/eph4zpr.md

 !!! important

-    This clearly indicates that the breaking of the acoustic sum-rule is not negligible and is somehow hidden by [[asr]].
+    This clearly indicates that the breaking of the acoustic sum-rule is not negligible.
-    The breaking is mainly due the too low cutoff energy employed in our calculations.
+    In this case, the breaking is mainly due the too low cutoff energy employed in our calculations.
-    In real life, we should stop her and repeat the DFPT calculation with a larger [[ecut]] and possibly a denser $\qq$-mesh but since the goal of this lesson is to teach you how to run ZPR calculations, we ignore this serious problem with the acoustic modes and continue with the other examples.
+    In real life, one should stop here and rede the DFPT calculation with a larger [[ecut]] and possibly a denser $\qq$-mesh but since the goal of this lesson is to teach you how to run ZPR calculations, we ignore this serious problem and continue with the other examples.

+    PS: If you want to compute the phonons bands with/without [[dipdip]], use:

     ```text
     abiview.py ddb_dipdip MgO_eph_zpr/flow_zpr_mgo/w1//outdata/out_DDB